mui/material-ui/docs/data/joy/components/circular-progress/circular-progress.md

 ### With a button

-`CircularProgress` can be used as a decorator to show loading on a button.
+The Circular Progress component can be used as a decorator to show loading on a button.

-The size of the circular progress is controlled by a button, an icon button, or a link unless the `size` prop is explicitly specified on the progress.
+The size of the Circular Progress is controlled by a button, an icon button, or a link unless the `size` prop is explicitly specified on the progress.

 {{"demo": "CircularProgressButton.js"}}

-## CSS variables
+## CSS variable playground

 Play around with all the CSS variables available on the component to see how the design changes.
 You can use these to customize the component with both the `sx` prop and the theme.

 {{"demo": "CircularProgressVariables.js", "hideToolbar": true}}